Become a Friend of

 Robyn Hambleton

-Sarah Uruski
+Sarah & Chris Uruski

 Friends of Featherston Booktown come in all shapes and sizes.
 They’re keen on things from rugby to cooking and roller derby to ballet, and range from home-makers to dog-walkers, cafe waiters to road workers, lawyers to public servants and everything in between.
 They come together to support Featherston Booktown to be part of something larger than themselves, contributing to the local community and engaging young people in something positive.